otyeung/Zoho-CRM-LinkedIn-Integration/README.md

 #### Configure Source and Destination

-Connect your LinkedIn account to Zoho CRM and Select your LinkedIn Form, note that you can only select one form per connector (lead chain) If you need to sync multiple forms, you need to create multiple connectors.
+Connect your LinkedIn account to Zoho CRM and Select your LinkedIn Form, note that you can only select one lead gen form per connector (lead chain) If you need to sync multiple forms, you need to create multiple connectors (lead chain).

 ![Configure Source and Destination](https://github.com/otyeung/Zoho-CRM-LinkedIn-Integration/blob/main/Lead%20Sync%20Connector/4.%20Connect%20Source%20and%20Destination.jpg?raw=true)